 How to get to Mossman Gorge

 Mossman Gorge is located about 77 km north of Cairns and 20 km north of Port Douglas.
-It lies at about 2 km from the town of Mossman.
+It lies about 2 km from the town of Mossman.
 You can get there by driving yourself, taking a taxi, taking the shuttle bus from port Douglas, or with a guided tour.

 The easiest way to get to Mossman Gorge by car is to simply enter the Mossman Gorge Centre as your destination in Google Maps.
 There's a large, free parking lot by the center where you can leave your car.
 RVs are welcome here too although the RV parking lot is rather small.
 We had to park ours in a corner parking spot at the regular parking.